flotwig/ringo/DESIGN.md

 `[Sequence Number]~[Command] [Arguments]\r\n`

 The sequence number begins at 0 and each Ringo has an independent sequence.
+Packets are retransmitted if they take more than 1.5 seconds to be acknowledged by the other end.
+If a packet has not been successfully acked in 10 seconds, the host is detected to be offline.

-Data packets have their own independent sequence numbers, which are discussed more later.
+Data packets are discussed later in this section.

 ### Hello Message